kjelkols/phototext/README.md

 # PhotoText - Structured Photo Storytelling Document Library

-**A minimal, type-safe document model for photo storytelling.**
+**TypeScript/JavaScript library for photo-rich documents in Imalink**

 PhotoText provides a structured document format optimized for creating photo-rich stories, albums, and narratives.
-Unlike Markdown or HTML, PhotoText uses a JSON-based internal representation that's easy to validate, manipulate programmatically, and render to multiple output formats.
+All processing happens in the frontend - backend simply stores and serves JSON.

+> **Important:** This is a frontend-only library.
+Backend needs no PhotoText code - just store and return JSON!

 ## 🎯 Philosophy

+- **Frontend-first** - All document processing in browser, backend is just storage
-- **Minimal but complete** - Only heading, paragraphs, lists, and image references
+- **Minimal but complete** - Only headings, paragraphs, lists, and image references
-- **Type-safe** - Python dataclasses with validation
+- **Type-safe** - Full TypeScript support with validation
-- **Format-independent** - Internal model renders to HTML, Markdown, or Qt widgets
+- **Format-independent** - Renders to HTML or Markdown
-- **Photo-centric** - Designed around image references (hothashes), not URLs
+- **Photo-centric** - Designed around Imalink image IDs, not external URLs
 - **Diff-friendly** - JSON storage works great with Git

 ## ✨ Features